 In the context of SWOC analysis, talent management can help organizations optimize strengths and opportunities, and overcome weaknesses and challenges.
 Through holistic and integrated talent identification, talent development, and talent retention, organizations can achieve sustainable organizational performance.
 In conclusion, the integration of SWOC analysis and financial strategies with talent management is important in achieving sustainable organizational performance.
-In terms of financial strategies, talent management must be a major consideration in the development of the organization's financial strategy.
-In the context of SWOC analysis, talent management can help organizations optimize strengths and opportunities, and overcome weaknesses and challenges.
+In terms of financial strategies, talent management must be a major consideration in the development of the organizations optimize strengths and opportunities, and overcome weaknesses and challenges.
 Through talent identification, talent development, and talent retention conducted in a holistic and integrated manner, organizations can achieve sustainable organizational performance.